Priory of St Mary in the Meadow, Beeston Regis: History

 On 25 August 1494 the priory was visited by James Goldwell, Bishop of Norwich.
 This visit revealed that, although there were other priests present, the Prior, John Poty, was the only canon at the priory, as the other, Thomas Taverner, had gone "absent without leave".
 Bishop Goldwell instructed Prior Poty to find two new canons as soon as possible.

 The abbey was visited again on 18 July 1514, this time by Richard Nykke, Bishop of Norwich.
 Canon Thomas Taverner was again absent without leave, but was thought to have been in Norwich.
 The other canons were listed as Canon Nicholas Wodforth, Canon Robins, Canon Daume and Canon Rump.
 This visit revealed potential financial impropriety as the Prior would not produce the priory's accounts.
 Other concerns were that the school was not operational, and that matins were not being said at the right time.

 Bishop Richard Nykke visited the priory again in August 1532, on the election of Prior Richard Hudson.
 He found all the accounts and affairs at the priory to be in order.

 The Valor Ecclesiasticus of 1535 lists the priory as having an income, after expenses, of £43 2s.
 4¾d., and debts of £20.
 The priory is recorded as being in good repair and was home to the prior and three canons, six boys (boarding at the school) and seven servants.
 The lead and bells at the priory were valued at £60, more than the annual income of the establishment.

 The priory avoided immediate suppression when Prior Richard Hudson and his four canons, Nicholas Wodforth, William Wusbarow, James Fysser, and Robert Swyer accepted King Henry VIII's supremacy over the church.
 The priory was finally dissolved in 1538, at which time Prior Hudson was awarded an annual pension of £5 (which he was still in receipt of as late as 1553).

 The suppression of the Priory and its school left no local provision for education.
 This is believed to have led Sir John Gresham to found Gresham's School at nearby Holt in 1555.

-Writing to Thomas Cromwell in March 1538, Sir Richard Rich said that the Canons at the priory "pretended themselves to be friars"; several historical documents have picked up on this and mistakenly referred to the priory as a Friary.
+Writing to Thomas Cromwell in March 1538, Sir Richard Rich said that the canons at the priory "pretended themselves to be friars"; several historical documents have picked up on this and mistakenly referred to the priory as a friary.

 The Priory and its possessions were leased by The Crown to John Travers in 1540 before being awarded, in 1545, to Sir Edmund Wyndham and Giles Seafoule.

-The site is currently owned and protected by Norfolk County Council, who have opened the ruins to the public.